ImperialCollegeLondon/virtual_ecosystem/source/development/design/core.md

 - or possibly something like a dataclass for dotted notation:
   (config.plant.functional_types.max_height)
 - validate the config against some kind of template
+- It is likely that different configurations may re-use config subsections in different combinations, so the config system should be capable of loading configs from **multiple** files, so that a complete config can be built up or updated from multiple files, rather than having to compile a single monolithic file for each permutation.

+### Design

+The system should have:

+- A `config_loader` function to read a particular file, optionally validating it against a matching config template.
+- A central `Config` class, which can be built up using `ConfigLoader`.